October 8, 2020

 As the Coronavirus pandemic wears on, many global companies are encouraging their employees to keep working remotely.
 When adopting a work-from-home policy, focus on your remote team management and communication.
 The goal is to streamline virtual onboarding processes, boost your remote team’s collaboration, promote team building, and grow unique company culture.
-Above all, you want to maximize employees’ satisfaction and retain them.
+Above all, you want to maximise employees’ satisfaction and retain them.

 Here are four tools to help you manage a remote team.